 Half Moon Bay

 This college town is perfect for fueling up on coffee alongside all the local UCSC students and surfers.
-For breakfast options, The Buttery for delicious pastries or Cafe Brasil for acai bowls never disappoint.
-A great place to stretch your legs is the Santa Cruz Beach Boardwalk and the adjacent beach (which is a lot calmer than the boardwalk and is a great break from the sensory overload).
-If you’re staying the night, Lillan’s Italian Kitchen is excellent for delicious pasta dishes.
+Stop at The Buttery for delicious pastries or Cafe Brasil for acai bowls that never disappoint.
+A great place in Santa Cruz to stretch your legs is the historic Santa Cruz Beach Boardwalk and the adjacent beach, which is a lot calmer than the boardwalk and a great break from the sensory overload.

-One of my favorite places to get out of the car, stretch my legs and breathe in that salty ocean air along Cannery Row, the city’s main drag that used to be filled with sardine canneries back in the day.
-If time permits, I love taking a detour on the 17-Mile Drive, where the often fog-shrouded coastal scenery always makes it worth it.
+Breathe in that salty ocean air along Cannery Row, the city’s main drag that used to be filled with sardine canneries back in the day.
+If time permits, take a detour on the 17-Mile Drive, where the often fog-shrouded coastal scenery always makes it worth it.
 Keep an eye out for The Ghost Tree, a gnarled, white cypress tree that looks like it came right from a Brother’s Grimm fairytale.

-Monterey’s swanky neighbor is known for its rich artistic community, where writers and artists live and work.
-This might explain why director/actor Clint Eastwood was the mayor of this town at one point.
-Dogs are revered in this town, and there are plenty of places to cater to any pups in tow, including Diggidy Dog.
-For human food the Carmel Coffee & Cocoa Bar in downtown Carmel is worth stopping by for hot chocolate and hearty sandwiches.
+Monterey’s swanky neighbor is known for its rich artistic community, where writers and artists live and work (director/actor Clint Eastwood was the mayor of Carmel at one time).
+Dogs are revered in this town, and there are plenty of places to cater to any pups in tow, including Diggidy Dog, for dog treats and toys.
+For humans, the Carmel Coffee & Cocoa Bar in downtown is worth stopping by for hot chocolate and hearty sandwiches.

 This stretch of Highway 1 may be one of the most scenic routes, but make sure to take your motion sickness meds if you are prone to carsickness (those windy roads are no joke).
-The narrow double lane road provides some of the most breathtaking views of Highway 1, with rugged cliffs that drop sharply into the surf below.
-Along Highway 1 is the Bixby Creek Bridge that is a well-recognized bridge and as stunning in real life as it is in photographs and is one of the most iconic views in Big Sur.
-For excellent comfort food and equally good views, Nepenthe is a good place to stop.
+Bixby Creek Bridge is as stunning in real life as it is in photographs and is one of the most iconic views in Big Sur.
+For excellent comfort food and equally good views, Nepenthe is a good place to stop nearby.

 San Luis Obispo

 This town was formed by a group of Danish settlers who were tired of Midwest winters and were looking for sunnier prospects out west, hence the name Solvang (sunny field).
-Stoll down Alisai Road to admire the Danish architecture and make sure to pick up aebelskivers (Danish pancakes puffs) at Solvang Restaurant’s to-go window.
+Stroll down Alisal Road to admire the Danish architecture and make sure to pick up aebelskivers (Danish pancakes puffs) at Solvang Restaurant’s to-go window.
 Stop at Copenhagen Sausage Garden to counteract all that sugar with a cold beer and savory sausages.

 This beach city is a must-stop along Highway 1, if only to swoon over the Monterey-style adobe on State Street and dream about living in one of the Mediterranean-style homes near the ocean.
-There are plenty of good dining options, but Mexican should be high on your list at a place like Los Agaves.
+There are plenty of good dining options in Santa Barbara, but Mexican should be high on your list at a place like Los Agaves.
 The Funk Zone is a revitalized part of town that’s a great spot to get a glass of wine from a local vineyard.

 This small beach city is a great alternative for those that want to avoid the tourists or the college student crowds of Santa Barbara.
-Take a walk on Carpentaria State Beach, and later head over to The Spot, a Carpentaria institution for hamburgers and fries.
+Take a walk on Carpinteria State Beach, and later head over to The Spot, a Carpinteria institution for hamburgers and fries.
 If you want to stay inland, Seaside Gardens, a nursery/botanical garden hybrid boasts an extensive and unusual plant selection.